 Bring your family for an afternoon of fun at the playground, get refreshed at the splash pads, or enjoy exploring the labyrinth.
-Plus, the park is WiFi friendly and right next to the Lake Mirror Amphitheater and Hollis Gardens, too.
+Plus, the park is WiFi accessible and adjacent to the Lake Mirror Amphitheater and Hollis Garden, too.

-Celebrated as the county’s “first inclusive play experience,” this park offers a variety of activities and structures that are disability friendly and just plain fun for everyone.
+Celebrated as the county’s “first inclusive play experience,” this park offers a variety of activities and structures that are disability-friendly and fun for everyone.

 Dobbins Park, 514 Ariana St.

-Grab your favorite sammies from Black & Brew and head to this park to chow down at the picnic tables.
-Did we mention this location measures 10 acres — that’s about eight football fields.
+Order your favorite lunch items from Black & Brew and head to this park for a picnic.
+There’s space for everyone at this park that measures 10 acres — that’s about eight football fields.